ericfortis/camelana/docs/README.md

 ## 3. Tweak glyphs
 Tweak chars that don't look good in code. e.g., 0, 1, brackets, slashes, ?, :

-e.g., scale up the `?` `:` chars, and add some padding other chars that look to crowded.
+e.g., scale up the `?` `:` chars, and add some padding other chars that look crowded.

 ## 4. Draw ligature glyphs
 This is just injecting the new glyphs (not registering them).
 Although we can use FontForge to register them, it's much faster to edit them in a `.fea` file (**Step 6**)